Atreyu4EVR/Atreyu4EVR/README.md

 # About Me

-Hi, I’m Ron Vallejo, an AI Engineer, IT professional, and educator based in Rexburg, Idaho.
-I currently serve as the AI Engineer for Brigham Young University-Idaho, where I research and develop AI solutions to drive digital transformation across campus.
-My work involves designing intelligent automation systems, evaluating use cases for AI integration, and building support agents using platforms like OpenAI, Anthropic, HuggingFace, and others—leveraging both private and open-source models via API or local inference.
+AI Engineer, IT professional, and educator based in Rexburg, Idaho.
+Currently leading AI development at Brigham Young University–Idaho, building intelligent automation systems, evaluating campus-wide AI use cases, and deploying support agents using OpenAI, Anthropic, HuggingFace, and local inference tools.
+Passionate about leveraging AI to enhance cost, quality, experience, and reach—core principles guiding BYU-Idaho’s digital transformation strategy.

-I’m also an Adjunct Professor in the Department of Computer Science at BYU-Idaho, where I teach Introduction to Programming and help students discover the power and possibilities of technology through hands-on, project-based learning.
+Adjunct Professor in Computer Science, teaching Introduction to Programming with a focus on hands-on, project-based learning.
+Background in IT management blends architecture, development, and innovation.

-With a background in IT management and a deep passion for innovative tech, I combine my development skills with architectural strategy to assess and implement AI-driven solutions that improve cost, quality, experience, and reach—the guiding principles of our campus AI strategy.
-I’m also navigating life and leadership with ADHD, and I’m passionate about helping others grow, adapt, and lead through their own challenges.

-I’m also a member of the [Church of Jesus Christ of Latter-day Saints](https://www.churchofjesuschrist.org/), and my faith in Jesus Christ is central to everything I do.
-If anyone would like to know more about my faith, the Book of Mormon, or simply wants to discuss beliefs, please reach out!
-Just as importantly, I’m a husband and father of five, navigating life with ADHD while striving to turn its challenges into strengths.
+Committed to helping others grow through challenges—including ADHD—while actively mentoring and building systems that uplift.
+A husband, father of five, and disciple of Jesus Christ.
+Open to conversations about faith, technology, leadership, and how they intersect.

 ## Experience